AbelCP-Design/clear-picture-sa-framework/src/sa-principles/chunking.md

 Consider a compliance tracking dashboard for pump groups:

   - Visually organize pump groups into three distinct categories:
-    **In Compliance**, **Out of Compliance**, and **Excluded or Fully Stopped**
+    **In Compliance**, **Out of Compliance**, and **Excluded or Fully Stopped**.

-  - Use **spatial repositioning** (e.g. column layout) to create clear visual "chunks" of pump groups based on their compliance status
+  - Use **spatial layout** (e.g., three columns) to create clear visual categories.

-  - Apply consistent spacing and alignment within each group to reinforce classification
+  - Apply consistent spacing and alignment within each category to reinforce classification.

-  - Evaluate how easily users can **track the pump groups that need attention**, rather than mentally scanning all pumps at once — especially during early morning reliability meetings when cognitive load is high
+  - Evaluate how easily users can **identify which pump groups need attention**, rather than mentally scanning all pumps at once — especially during early-morning reliability meetings when cognitive load is high.

 </div>